-Wat is Left of the Dial?
+Left of the Dial kort samengevat

-Hoe is Left of the Dial ontstaan?
+Uniek kenmerk van Left of the Dial

 Gedurende het hele jaar zijn wij druk in de weer met concerten in onze eigen zaal Rotown aan de Nieuwe Binnenweg, of op andere (grotere en kleinere) locaties in de Rotterdam.
-Zo’n tien jaar geleden werd duidelijk dat het zomerfestivalseizoen tot ver in september begon door te lopen waardoor het aantal bands dat in oktober een clubtour wilde doen enorm groot was.
+Zo’n 15 jaar geleden werd duidelijk dat het zomerfestivalseizoen tot ver in september begon door te lopen waardoor het aantal bands dat in oktober een clubtour wilde doen enorm groot was.
 Groter dan wij in Rotown, of in een van de andere zalen waar wij programmeren, kwijt kunnen.
 In zo’n drukke periode is het ongelooflijk lastig voor jong talent om op te boksen tegen de bekendere acts.
 Om alle nieuwe bands toch de kans te geven zich te presenteren aan een groter publiek, besloten we in 2018 Left of the Dial op te zetten.
 Dat pakte gelukkig goed uit; het begon als een tweedaags festival in een handjevol zalen in de buurt van Rotown en moet je ons nou eens zien!

 Op Left of the Dial zijn alle bands even belangrijk.
 Er zijn geen headliners en misschien heeft nog niet iedereen het op dat moment door, maar op de ene dag spelen net zulke goeie artiesten als op de andere dag.
 We hopen dus dat iedereen het hele festival samen met ons wil meemaken.
 Gewoon, dat verdienen de artiesten.
 En het is gezelliger.
 (Als je dit geen bevredigend antwoord vindt, zou je dit artikel kunnen lezen en als je daarna nog niet tevreden bent, dan spijt ons het heel erg… maar we verkopen nog steeds alleen maar passe-partouts!)

-Wat is het Left of the Dial Magazine?
+Het Left of the Dial Magazine

-Wat is Left of the Dial TV?
+Left of the Dial TV

 In 2020 kon Left of the Dial als fysiek festival op het allerlaatste moment niet doorgaan.
 Het festival had een ontheffing, maar de pandemie laaide op en drie dagen voor aanvang werd noodgedwongen de stekker uit het evenement getrokken.
 Om toch iets te kunnen doen, hebben we in 2020 een parallel universum gecreëerd waarin Left of the Dial wel doorging.